Because clarity isn’t corporate — it’s human.

 That means dropping the corporate tone.
 Speaking honestly about what you don’t know yet.
 Acknowledging that change is hard, even when it’s necessary.
 Inviting questions instead of broadcasting answers.

-Empathy doesn’t soften a message — it makes people trust it.
+Empathy doesn’t soften the message — it makes people trust it.
 And in transformation, trust is the currency that determines whether people follow or freeze.
+(For the full treatment of emotional processing during change, read The Psychology of Alignment.)

 Open rates, attendance numbers, and content volume are activity metrics.
 They tell you what you sent, not whether anyone understood.